stefanpenner/-bazel-go-mod-experiment/README.md

 ### TODO:

+- [ ] go_mod also needs to include go_libraries that are not in the current package, and not referenced in the current package.
 - [ ] can go_mod rule infer importpath from it's srcs?
 - [ ] can go_mod rule infer go.mod location, rather then hardcoding it?
 - [ ] version manifest